RustForWeb/radix/book/src/themes/layout/grid.md

 ### Responsive

-All props marked `Responsive`, such as `columns` and `rows` accept a [breakpoint struct instance](../theme/breakpoints.md).
+All props marked `Responsive`, such as `columns` and `rows` accept a [breakpoint values](../theme/breakpoints.md).
 For example, the following grid starts with 1 column, and uses 2 columns from the medium breakpoint.

 {{#tabs global="framework" }}
 {{#tab name="Yew" }}